frumbert/wooMoodleTokenEnrolment/README.md

 When a user buys a product and gets through the checkout, the digital download actually performs some code and generates, from your Moodle installation, a bunch of access tokens based on parameters inside the digital download file.
 Your customer can then hand these out to their learners.

+(oh, it should also work with MarketPress, but I don't have a copy to try it out)

 How to make downloads
 ---------------------------------